dylan860/Defi_Don/README.md

 - The token will also be used to vote on decisions related to the development of the platform.

 # We are building Web3 interface that will allow you buy and sell Don_Fortune Token on the Ethereum Blockchain.
-- we are using streamlit to build an decentralized application
+- we are using streamlit to build a decentralized application
 - we are using solidity to launch and deploy the Token